-The concept of ‘minimum wage’ first took hold in Victoria, Australia, when authorities established wage boards tasked with establishing minimum pay.
+The concept of ‘minimum wage’ first takes hold in Victoria, Australia, when authorities establish wage boards tasked with determining minimum pay.

 In one of the country's worst industrial disasters and a wake-up call for the American labor movement, a fire at the Triangle Shirtwaist Factory kills 146 young women locked in their workplace by the factory owners.

 President Taft creates the U.S. Department of Labor with the goal of promoting the welfare of workers, job seekers, and retirees, improving working conditions, protecting worker benefits, and advancing opportunities for employment.